eyolfson/django-gitolite/README.md

 ## License

-All code is licensed under GPL v3.
+All code is licensed under AGPL v3.